migueelzz/migueelzz/README.md

-# Hello, I'm Miguel Lemes
+# Hi, I'm Miguel Lemes

   - 👋 I'm a Full Stack Developer from Brazil.
   - 🎓 Systems Analysis and Development Student at @Fatec Lins.